oemof/tespy/doc/tespy_modules/networks.rst

 Busses: power connections
 +++++++++++++++++++++++++
-Another type of connection is the bus: Busses are power connections for e. g. turbomachines or heat exchangers.
+Another type of connection is the bus: Busses are power connections for e.g. turbomachines or heat exchangers.
 They can be used to model motors or generators, too.
 Add them to your network with the following method: